 The region's industries include fishing for crab, lobster, scallops, bourgot, and halibut (though the fishery is less significant than it once was when cod 'filled the bays'), tourism to Mingan Archipelago National Park, and mining in the interior.
 The biggest towns of Sept Iles and Baie Comeau have mineral processing plants and shipping ports.

 Construction of the Romaine River hydroelectric dams began in the summer of 2009.
 The over $8 billion development is currently one of the biggest infrastructure projects in Canada.
 Other projects in the future include the extension of the 138 eastward and new hydroelectric dams.

-The Magpie River is unprotected and therefore can be dammed by Hydro Quebec.
+The Magpie River is unprotected.
 Learn more about

 5 Things to do on the Cote Nord

 - A road trip to Kegaska, the end of the Highway, only connected to the rest of Quebec since 2013.
 Jumping off point for marine travel to the Lower North Shore.